percy/example-percy-automate-selenium-javascript/webdriverio/README.md

 # example-percy-automate-selenium-javascript
-Example repo used by the Percy on Automate demonstrating Percy on Automate integration with javascript using selenium-webdriver.
+Example repo used by the Percy on Automate demonstrating Percy on Automate integration with javascript using webdriverio.

-## Javascript Percy on Automate Selenium Tutorial
+## Javascript Percy on Automate Webdriverio Tutorial

-The tutorial assumes you're already familiar with Javascript and [Selenium](https://www.selenium.dev/) and focuses on using it with Percy.
-You'll still be able to follow along if you're not familiar with Javascript, Selenium, but we won't spend time introducing Javascript, Selenium concepts.
+The tutorial assumes you're already familiar with Javascript and [Webdriverio](https://webdriver.io/) and focuses on using it with Percy.
+You'll still be able to follow along if you're not familiar with Javascript, Webdriverio, but we won't spend time introducing Javascript, Webdriverio concepts.
-This particular example uses Jest framework to write tests, we assume that you have basic understanding for the same.
+This particular example uses Mocha framework to write tests, we assume that you have basic understanding for the same.

-The tutorial also assumes you have [Node 14+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
+The tutorial also assumes you have [Node 14.20+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.